 Come and get up close and personal with Ruff Cycles Hard Time, Porucho and Tango, as well as frames from TSP, Basman and Kahaki.
 We will also have selection of accessories and Kroozie Holders on show.

-TSP bring some Italian flair to custom cycles with these 2 choppers frames The Class and The Wave.
+TSP bring some Italian flair to custom cycles with these 2 choppers, The Class and The Wave.

-These frames have been created to offer a versatile and high class base for your custom chopper.
+These models are supplied as complete bikes have been created to offer a versatile and high class base for your custom chopper.
 When you get up close the first thing you notice is the quality of the construction, the tig welded cro-mo is very tidy, and the larger joints are very well ground down and polished helping to give these frames a high quality finish.

 The next surprise is the weight, as solid as these frames are they feel light when compared to other high quality frames.
 Something to take in to consideration if you cruise anywhere other than the flatest promenades and waterfronts.